simbroadcasts/node-insim/README.md

 ### Connecting

-To connect to an LFS server, you must enter its hostname, a port and a short name of your application.
+To connect to an LFS host, you must enter its hostname, a port and a short name of your InSim application.

-The InSim port must be configured in the LFS server settings.
-Also, make sure the public IP address from which your application is connecting is allowed to connect to the server InSim port.
+The InSim port must be configured in the LFS host settings.
+Also, make sure the public IP address from which your application is connecting is allowed to connect to the host's InSim port.

+#### Single host

 ```ts
 import { InSim } from 'node-insim';